benbjurstrom/benbjurstrom.com/articles/2020-04-30-purge-email.md

 <YouTube url="https://www.youtube.com/embed/OFuaoeq7gSw" />
 <br/>

-For the last six months I’ve had my Gmail account configured to automatically delete emails after 7 days that haven’t been archived, starred, or marked as important.
+For the last six months I’ve had my Gmail account configured to automatically delete unarchived mail after 7 days that hasn't been starred or marked as important.
 And it’s been wonderful!

 As of this writing I have less than 150 emails in my inbox and I have spent literally zero time organizing them.